bowers-illinois-edu/bowershansen-CI-course/day-plan.md

 # Day 13: 9-8-2017

 Basic forms of matching: greedy,optimal, replacement, full.
 Matching on more than one variable, approaches: mahalanobis distance and propensity scores.

+Agenda: Matching on one covariate using optmatch; Matching on more than one covariate: mahalnobis distances, propensity scores using optmatch.
+Practice.
+Skipping discussion of fullmatching vs fixed ratio matching (like pairs), and optimal vs greedy.

 # Day 14: 10-8-2017
-Calipers.
-Estimation and testing after matching.
-Trade-offs in terms of information (Effective sample size, Calipers, Set structure).
+Agenda: Exact matching; Calipers; Combining matrices; Discussion of with and without-replacement matching and optimal vs greedy matching; Maybe use those tools to improve your best matched design.

 # Day 15: 11-8-2017

+Effective sample size; SIUP for balance testing; searching for a good match using balance, effective sample size, as well as max dist on important covariate.

+Estimation and Testing after matching; Plus more on  Navigating implementation tradeoffs in matching: Information and blocked designs (some blockings have more information about treatment effects than others); Balance tests and the Sequential Intersection Union Principle

 # Day 16: 14-8-2017
+Non-bipartite matching (cross-sectional)

 # Day 17: 15-8-2017
+?
+Sensitivity analysis I (Rosenbaum Style)?

 # Day 18: 16-8-2017
+?Sensitivity Analysis? ?RDD?
+(Ben takes this class)

 # Day 19: 17-8-2017
+Interference?